RolandDreger/accessibility-4-indesign/alt-text-4-indesign/alt-text-4-indesign_doku.en.md

 ## Automated Actions
 ### All linked Images

 The `All linked images` action automatically applies an alternate text to all links in the InDesign document.
+A Large Language Model (LLM) from OpenAI is used to create the alternative texts.
+The images are processed via the OpenAI API interface.

 The specifications for the generation instruction (prompt) and the target language are taken from the settings in the panel.
 If the prompt input field and the drop-down menu for the language selection are not visible, activate the checkbox `Instruction for ALT text` in the footer of the panel.